LevinHornischer/levinhornischer.github.io/_posts/2024-05-31-no_free_lunch.md

 \neg a_1.
 $$

-So if one of the events obtains, one of the remaining ones cannot obtain, so
+So if one of the four events obtains, then one of the remaining three cannot obtain, so

 $$ P(E_4) \leq
 P( \bigcup_{i = 1}^3 E_i^c ) \leq